 Roussanne is a late-ripening variety that produces powerful white wines that offer pungent perfume featuring scents of fresh flowers, peaches, herbs, pears, spice, roasted nuts, and hints of pepper.

-Roussanne is a late ripening variety that produces powerful white wines that offer pungent perfume featuring scents of fresh flowers, peaches, herbs, pears, spice, roasted nuts and hints of pepper.
-Wines produced from Roussanne are best enjoyed either within the first few years of bottling or 15 to 20 years after bottling.
-During the in-between period the wines are closed down and their flavors and aromatics are difficult to find.
+Wines produced from Roussanne are quite rich and can even develop a silky, exotic, oily texture.
+Roussanne-based wines are best enjoyed either within the first few years of bottling or after they have been cellared for 15 to 20 years.
+During the in-between period, the wines are closed down and their flavors and aromatics are difficult to find.

 In Chateauneuf du Pape, Roussanne is one of six white wine grapes allowed by AOC law in the region.
-While the rules of the appellation allows for the grape to be blended with red wine grapes, not many producers blend the red and white grapes in the Southern Rhone.
+While the rules of the appellation allow for the grape to be blended with red wine grapes, not many producers blend the red and white grapes in the Southern Rhone.

-Aside from Chateauneuf du Pape, in the Rhone Valley the grape is also planted in Provence and Languedoc-Roussillon.
-Roussanne is used most often in Hermitage, Crozes Hermitage, St. Joseph and St. Peray.
+Aside from Chateauneuf du Pape, in the part of the Rhone valley, the grape is also planted in Provence and Languedoc-Roussillon.
+Roussanne is used most often in the Northern Rhone in the appellations of Hermitage, Crozes Hermitage, St. Joseph and St. Peray.

-Planting of the grape takes place outside of France in Italy, Australia, America and other countries.
-In the 1980′s, Randall Graham, the owner of Bonny Doon winery, illegally smuggled cuttings in his suitcase from Chateauneuf du Pape, planting them in his California vineyard.
+Planting of the grape takes place outside of France in Italy, Australia, America, and other countries.
+In the 1980s, Randall Graham, the owner of Bonny Doon winery, illegally smuggled cuttings in his suitcase from Chateauneuf du Pape, planting them in his California vineyard.

 The cuttings were supposed to be Roussanne, but John Alban from Alban vineyards correctly identified the vines as Viognier.
 Roussanne is more popular in the Golden State in the Central Coast regions than further north in Sonoma.